g3x-gauransh/g3x-gauransh/README.md

 - 👋 Hi, I’m @g3x-gauransh
 - 👀 I’m interested in Backend development esp in Java and C++, android-development in kotlin,deep-learning
 - 🧑‍💻 I have 2.5 years of experience as Software Developer in Java at ION Group
-- 🌱 I’m currently learning deep-learning and android development in kotlin
+- 🌱 I’m currently learning System Designs and Tensorflow
 - 💞️ I’m looking to collaborate on android-development
 - 📫 How to reach me :
   email: gauranshgupta99@gmail.com